 We are currently on track for providing Android support by August.
 In fact, we may start to ask for some early test users before then, and will send out an email request once we’re ready.

 On the topic of platforms, we get a fair number of questions about how to use Sense if you don’t have an Android or iOS mobile device.
 While I don’t think we are going to be developing a Windows mobile port anytime soon (sorry!), we do want to create a version of the Sense application for web browsers.
 A web app will allow you to use Sense from a PC or other device without native support.
 Although we don’t have a set launch date yet, this project is likely next on our roadmap.

-The second main product feature we have been working on is support for Solar.
+The second main product feature we have been working on is support for Solar monitoring.
 This is proceeding well.
 All Sense hardware can already handle solar, what we are working on developing is the software support in the Sense application.

-If you have been patiently waiting for Sense to be solar-compatible, then you can now preorder the Sense Solar Bundle at a special early adopter price.
+If you have been patiently waiting for Sense to be solar-compatible, you can now order the Sense Solar Bundle right here on our website.
 The solar bundles include an additional set of solar sensors to measure the solar production.
 If you’ve already purchased Sense and want to upgrade your order to include solar, then you will just need to purchase the solar sensors.
 We will be sure to share updates of our progress, but you can expect the iOS solar compatible app to be available in August, and the Android soon after in October.

 If you have pre-ordered Sense and are waiting for your monitor to arrive, we are working with our manufacturing partner to get the next batch ready to ship.
 We made a number of small changes to the hardware based on feedback from our first early adopters.
 This next version is in final testing now.
 Once everything looks correct, we will be ramping up production and shipping based on your order number.
 We plan to start shipping in June!